 You’ll also want to prepare for behavioral interviews.

-It’s best to find or create an Interview Prep Roadmap to keep yourself on track.
+It’s best to create a roadmap for your coding interview to keep yourself on track.

 Expect a light 15-30 minute call where the recruiter will gauge your interest level and determine if you’re a good fit.
 The recruiter may touch on a few technical aspects.
 They just want to get an idea of your skills.
 Typical questions might include your past work experiences, your knowledge of the company/position, salary, and other logistical questions.